Cape May Museums

 Cape May History: Step Back in Time

-Whether you've had too much sun or the weather's just not cooperating, Cape May Museums provide interesting options for keeping everyone in your traveling party engaged.
-Here are a few worth visiting even on the most brilliant of summer days.
+Whether you're looking for an escape from the brisk autumn winds or need a rainy day activity, Cape May Museums offer intriguing options for keeping everyone in your traveling party engaged.
+Here are a few worth visiting, even on the most colorful and crisp fall days.

 Historic Cold Spring Village